 Ditches, ponds and wet places in lowland areas all over Japan[

 ].
-Marshlands, lakeshores, muddy stream banks and shallow water at elevations of 600 - 3000 metres in most parts of China[
+Marshlands, lakeshores, muddy stream banks and shallow water; at elevations from 600 - 3,000 metres in most parts of China[

 Requires a wet fertile soil or shallow water and a sunny position[